kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Function autoscaling

 Lambda functions use the Kubernetes Horizontal Pod Autoscaler to scale the number of Pods based on the CPU usage.
-To prevent any unexpected scaling, autoscaling was limited by the Function type.
+To prevent any unexpected scaling, autoscaling was limited to the Function type.
 We also created a frequently scheduled load test to validate the scaling behavior on Azure.

 The Horizontal Pod Autoscaler is not enabled in your local Kyma installation by default so you need to activate it manually.
 Read [here](/docs/0.6/kyma#installation-install-kyma-locally-from-the-release-enable-horizontal-pod-autoscaler-hpa-) how to do that.